 2.1 Study Area Description The study was carried out in Awka Metropolis, the capital of Anambra State, situated in southeastern Nigeria.
 Awka is a rapidly expanding urban center, comprising two primary Local Government Areas: Awka South and Awka North.
-The metropolis is geographically positioned between longitudes 7°04′E and 7°10′E and latitudes 6°09′N and 6°14′N. Awka experiences a tropical rainforest climate, characterized by high temperatures ranging from 26°C to 30°C and elevated humidity, particularly during the rainy season (April to October).
+The metropolis is geographically positioned between longitudes 7°04′E and 7°10′E and latitudes 6°09′N and 6°14′N. Awka has a tropical rainforest climate, with high temperatures ranging from 26°C to 30°C and elevated humidity, espically during the rainy season (April to October).
 These warm and moist conditions facilitate the rapid development and reproductive cycles of houseflies.
 The city is densely populated, with growing commercial activities and expanding residential zones, leading to significant generation of municipal solid waste.
 Improper waste management has resulted in numerous refuse dump sites, often situated close to markets, residential neighborhoods, abattoirs, and roadside gutters, creating optimal breeding and feeding habitats for synanthropic flies.

 The climate in Awka is marked by two distinct seasons: the rainy season (April to October) and the dry season (November to March).
 The combination of high temperatures and elevated relative humidity, especially during the rainy months, promotes the rapid growth and survival of houseflies and supports the proliferation of microorganisms associated with them.